 Printer Friendly Version

 DESCRIPTIONAnal fistula plugs (AFPs) are biosynthetic devices used to promote healing and prevent recurrence of anal fistulas.
-The conical shaped plug is anchored in the anal fistula and acts as a scaffold into which new tissue can grow to close the fistula.
 They are proposed as an alternative to procedures including fistulotomy, endorectal advancement flaps, seton drain placement, and use of fibrin glue in the treatment of anal fistulas.

 An anal fistula is an abnormal communication between the interior of the anal canal or rectum and the skin surface.
 Rarer forms may communicate with the vagina or other pelvic structures, including the bowel.
 Most fistulas begin as anorectal abscesses, which are thought to arise from infection in the glands around the anal canal.
 When the abscess opens spontaneously into the anal canal (or has been opened surgically), a fistula may occur.
 Studies have reported that 26% to 37% of cases of perianal abscesses eventually form anal fistulas.